rpatterson/WSL2-Network-Fix/readme.md

 and will also prevent you from running "code ." inside linux folders.
 VS Code will still work though, just you will ahve to open it form within remote connection though.

-Assumption is you run docker, hyper V, windows 11 latest version (earleir may or may not work) Docker used here CE native Linux version, not Docker Desktop.
-Desktop might need another approach.
-Possibly even simpler as in CE it does not start WSL nor Docker automatically.
+Assumption is you run hyper V, windows 11 latest version (earleir may or may not work).
 Windows network is set to DHCP - you can bind mac for static address or write powershell to give it fixed address.

 Keep in mind, if you do wsl --shutdown manually, you need to run sh script again.